Info-lite/infolite/contents/basics/01/index_en.md

 &#9314; After signing in to Windows, you will see a screen (desktop) that looks like this: Double-click the My Documents icon in the upper-left corner to open it.

-{% appendix ../appendix/mouse.html "Reference Material: How to operate the computer mouse" %}
+{% appendix_en ../appendix/mouse.html "Reference Material: How to operate the computer mouse" %}

 {% screenshot desktop_2.png "Desktop" %}